 Push to posthumously give black soldier D-Day Medal of Honor

-A new push is underway to posthumously award an African American soldier the Medal of Honor for his bravery on D-Day.
+The Congressional Black Caucus is pushing to posthumously award an African American soldier the Medal of Honor for his bravery on D-Day.

-U.S. Sen. Chris Van Hollen of Maryland, who's been pushing to recognize Woodson's heroism during the Normandy invasion, and 51 members of the Congressional Black Caucus are petitioning the army to review Woodson's case.
+U.S. Sen. Chris Van Hollen of Maryland, who's been pushing to recognize Woodson's heroism during the Normandy invasion, and 51 caucus members are petitioning the Army to review Woodson's case.
 Van Hollen became involved in Woodson's case in 2015 when Woodson's wife, who lives in Maryland, came to him for help.

 "Corporal Woodson was a hero who saved dozens, if not hundreds, of lives on Omaha Beach.
 His courage deserves to be honored with the Medal of Honor, and I continue to work with the Army to make this a reality," Van Hollen said in a news release.